jack10303/r-WorldOfNintendo/README.md

 This repo uses [CodeKit](https://incident57.com/codekit/) to manage some SASS things for me (mostly Autoprefixer), but you can use whatever you like!

 ##To Do
-* change it so that the wario shows on the top when css transforms are not supported
 * animate the WoN logo on hover and maybe even on load
 * stylize the submit buttons
 * consider styling posts - add some fake content to get an idea of how things will look overall